 On 19th October Baroness Caroline Cox officially opened the girls dorm at Juba Diocesan Model Secondary School; photos from the event can be found here.

 Youth work – we focus on two specific projects to support youth work within Sudan.

-- One is to give money to SOMA to enable a regional youth leaders conference / workshop to take place annually in Sudan.
-We also try to encourage one or two people from our diocesan to attend these conferences.
+- One is to give money to SOMA to enable a regional youth leaders conference / workshop to take place annually in South Sudan.
+We also try to encourage one or two people from our diocese to attend these conferences.

 - The other is to bring two Sudanese youth leaders to the Salisbury diocese for a period of up to six months every two years.
 Visa restrictions have prevented this happening for the last two years but we will resume this project when the visa issue has been resolved.

 - ECS schools—training for diocesan schools coordinators £10,000